aireilly/openshift-mkdocs/docs/scalability_and_performance/node-observability-operator.md

 3. Run the profiling query to generate the profiling data.

-## Installing the Node Observability Operator
+## Installing the Node Observability Operator {#install-node-observability-operator_node-observability-operator}

 The Node Observability Operator is not installed in OpenShift Container Platform by default.
 You can install the Node Observability Operator by using the OpenShift Container Platform CLI or the web console.

-### Installing the Node Observability Operator using the CLI
+### Installing the Node Observability Operator using the CLI {#install-node-observability-using-cli_node-observability-operator}

 You can install the Node Observability Operator by using the OpenShift CLI (oc).